ueberauth/guardian/README.md

                     See `JOSE` for available.
 Default ["HS512"]
 * `ttl` - The default time to live for all tokens.
 See the type in Guardian.ttl
 * `token_ttl` a map of `token_type` to `ttl`.
 Set specific ttls for specific types of tokens
-* `allowed_drift` The drift that is allowed when decoding/verifying a token in milli seconds
+* `allowed_drift` The drift that is allowed when decoding/verifying a token in milliseconds
 * `verify_issuer` Default false

 ## Secrets (JWT)